Toxicity Detection is NOT all you Need: Measuring the Gaps to Supporting Volunteer Content Moderators: Introduction

 \section{Introduction}

-Content moderation serves as the guardian of online forums against hostility and extremism, ensuring they remain healthy and open to all participants.
-While many platforms pay for this service, others, such as Reddit, Discord, Facebook, and Twitch use a hybrid model, relying on the labor of volunteers.
-Yet, behind the screen, being a volunteer content moderator is time and emotionally draining work.
+Content moderation guards online forums against hostility and extremism while maintaining community norms, ensuring the forums remain healthy and open to all participants.
+While many platforms pay for this service, others, such as Reddit, Discord, Facebook, and Twitch, use a hybrid model, relying on the labor of volunteers.
+Yet, behind the screen, being a volunteer content moderator is time- and emotionally-draining work.
 Moderators frequently deal with abusive language, sensitive posts, and unpleasant interactions with users \cite{seering2019moderator, gilbert2020run, dosono2019moderation, wohn2019volunteer, jiang2019moderation}, often doing this work in addition to full-time jobs.
 To support these volunteers, efforts have been made to develop models, such as Google Perspective API\footnote{\url{https://perspectiveapi.com/}} and OpenAI undesired content detection~\cite{Markov_2023}, that can automatically identify content for removal in order to alleviate moderators' workload.

-Most of these tools focus on detecting toxic content.
-However, content moderation encompasses more than toxicity detection\footnote{We use ``toxicity detection'' as an umbrella term for hate speech detection, incivility detection, etc.}, particularly in platforms that leverage volunteer moderation within smaller communities hosted by the site.
-For example, Reddit is a platform consisting of various communities, known as ``subreddits'' on a diverse set of topics, and each subreddit has its own moderation rules.
-On the subreddit \textit{r/Atheism}, they prohibit proselytizing posts, while \textit{r/AskHistorians} disallows any hypothetical questions. \citet{Fiesler_2018} conducted a study to explore various subreddit rules, consolidating similar ones and concluded with $25$ distinct rule types.
-Hence, in order to better support moderators in detecting potential rule-violating content, content moderation tools need to support much more than just toxicity detection.
+Although these systems have shown great success in detecting ``undesired'' content, they primarily focus on toxic content.
+Yet, content moderation encompasses more than toxicity detection,\footnote{We use ``toxicity detection'' as an umbrella term for hate speech detection, incivility detection, etc.} particularly in platforms that leverage volunteer moderation within smaller communities hosted by the site.
+For example, Reddit is a platform consisting of various communities, known as ``subreddits,'' focused on a diverse set of topics, and each subreddit has its own moderation rules. \citet{Fiesler_2018} conducted a study to explore various subreddit rules, consolidating similar ones, and arrived at $25$ distinct rule types.
+Hence, in order to support moderators in detecting potential rule-violating content, content moderation tools need to support much more than just toxicity detection.